 The ritual is particularly performed by mothers and children.
 After the first preparation with the whole community, known as ‘moshiro’, during ‘koiwara’ each family proceeds with re-burning wood piles of remnants on their land.

-I refer to this conversation as I kroywara I: I walk with you, you walk with I. This discourse is an incomplete ‘sculpture’ aiming to ‘rewrite’ violent through creative documentation as encounters with the Other – which can lead to pragmatic, emotional, and ethical tension.
+In pursuit to alter violent, I use I kroywara I. Devising this concept for I walk with you, you walk with I relates to encounters with any form of An Other – which can lead to pragmatic, emotional, and ethical tension.
 To transform this tension into strength, I focus on the communal.